-If you have a property in Canary Wharf and are looking to sell, we can help market your property and find you the perfect buyer.
+If you have a property in Canary Wharf or the E14 surrounding area and are looking to sell, we can help market your property and find you the perfect buyer.
 We pride ourselves on our refreshing approach to estate agency, and the things which makes us different.

 Whilst our fixed property selling fees are the draw for many – we think the percentage- based fees offered by our competitors is a bit “last century” – perhaps it’s our straightforward approach and exceptional market and area knowledge which really sets us apart.

 We promise you one point of contact throughout the process, from initial valuation or viewing, through to exchange of contracts, and everything in between.

 London is a big place and we can’t profess to knowing everything about every area, so that’s why we only deal with areas which we truly know about and understand.

 Whether your property is in Canary Wharf, Limehouse, Isle of Dogs , or the areas in between, we can provide the right level of service and expertise for you.

 What's more, we offer free property valuations to anyone interested in selling a property in these areas.
 We are experts in the Canary Wharf property and understand what your property is really worth, including how to maximise its value.

 Because we’re local to Canary Wharf, we know the E14 property market inside out.
 And that goes for property in Isle of Dogs, Limehouse, Poplar and Blackwall.